9 Simple Easy To Use WordPress Plugins You Need For Your New Blog

 Don’t make your readers work to save and share your content!

-Use a visible easy to find sharing plugin.
+Use a visible easy-to-find sharing plugin.
 I highly recommend Social Warfare.

 You can see mine at the bottom of this post, or hovering over the Pinterest size image at the end.